techScript-roshan/DCS/docs/Files/design-philosophies/index.md

 * More realistic treatment of loads and materials
 * Adopted worldwide and still dominant today

-### Limitation (leading to next method)

-Safety factors were semi-probabilistic, based on judgment and calibration.
-They did not fully reflect probability of failure.

----

 ## 5. Reliability-Based and Probability-Based Design

+### Limitation of LSM

+Partial safety factors are semi-probabilistic, based on judgment and calibration.
+They do not fully reflect probability of failure.

 ### Timeline